All Episodes

 Let me see if I can find it very quickly here.

-Now you know this had to happen.
+Now, you know, this had to happen.

 The minute a leader in the GOP is raised up, the left-wing smear machine goes into high gear.

-Tom Dashell was married to a layer.
+Tom Daschell was married to a lawyer.

-He is married to a he is a lobbyist himself now.
+He is a lobbyist himself now.

-We get a new Democrat leader, all we get is fawning praise and profiles and puff pieces.
+All we get is fawning praise and profiles and puff pieces.

 A new Republican leader, and we get a smear machine ginned up.